 In many cases, you can initiate a testing session from a context menu.
 For this purpose, the Run and Debug commands are provided in certain context menus.
 For example, these commands are available for a test class, directory, or a package in the Project tool window.
 They are also available for a test class or method you are currently working on in the editor.

 If you run a test for which there is no permanent run/debug configuration, a temporary configuration is created.
-You can then save such a configuration if you want to keep it.
+You can then save such a configuration , if you want to reuse it later.